fralik/rundata-net/docs/getting-started/install.rst

 * development
 * production

 Dependencies differ somewhat between these environments.
-All the dependencies are listed [??APM] in the corresponding files in the ``requirements`` directory.
+All the dependencies are listed in the corresponding files in the ``requirements`` directory.

 .. _dependencies: